-- A. Site Work - 1.
-A geotechnical investigation report by an Arizona Registered Engineer is required. - 2.
-Site drainage must conform to the recommendations of the geotechnical investigation report or the following minimum slopes whichever is more restrictive: - Minimum slopes required for proper drainage are as follows: - Slopes away from foundations: five percent (5%) first 10 feet (6 inches in first 10 feet). - Design slopes on paved areas should be sufficient to prevent ponding. - Exterior grade adjacent to buildings should be shown a minimum of 6-8 inches below the top of slabs on grade. - B. EV Ready Parking Spaces - 1.
-ADOH will allow EV ready parking spaces; one (1) space for ten (10) or less total parking spaces and ten percent (10%) for more than ten (10) parking spaces. - B.C.
-Foundation and Slabs
+A. Site Work

+- 1. A geotechnical investigation report by an Arizona Registered Engineer is required. - 2.
+Site drainage must conform to the recommendations of the geotechnical investigation report or the following minimum slopes whichever is more restrictive: - 3.
+Minimum slopes required for proper drainage are: - Slopes away from foundations: five percent (5%) first 10 feet (6 inches in first 10 feet). - Design slopes on paved areas should be sufficient to prevent ponding. - Exterior grade adjacent to buildings should be shown a minimum of 6-8 inches below the top of slabs on grade.

+B. Foundation and Slabs